tytydraco/yessleep/out/Meeting_in_the_Face_of_Departure.md

 It was exhilarating and addicting.

 It was also my preferred facet for pushing back the memories of that chest.
-In full clarity, what I needed then was therapy, but who would believe a man living on the brink of his dead father’s name with a bank-account of a billionaire.
+In full clarity, what I needed then was therapy, but who would believe a man living on the brink of his dead father’s name with a bank-account of a billionaire?

 That was a big plus, too.
 I bought anything you can imagine, since money was nothing but a number for me, that number being infinity.